 Hulda Regehr Clark was born on October 18, 1928 in Rosthern, Saskatchewan, Canada.
 She began her studies in Biology at the University of Saskatchewan, where she was awarded a Bachelor of Arts, Magna Cum Laude in 1950 and later on a Masters degree with High Honors.
-In 1958, the University of Minnesota awarded her a Doctorate degree in Physiology.
-Dr. Clark's studies focused on Biophysics and Cell Physiology.
+In 1958, the University of Minnesota awarded her a Doctorate degree in Physiology, with a focus on Biophysics and Cell Physiology.

 Dr. Clark established a nutritional consulting practice in the 1960's as a complement to her research at University of Indiana.
-When federal research funds were eliminated in 1974, she concentrated on her private nutritional consulting practice.
-She obtained a naturopathy degree from the Clayton College of Natural Health.
+When federal research funds were eliminated in 1974, she obtained a naturopathy degree from the Clayton College of Natural Health and concentrated on her private nutritional consulting practice.

-Hulda Clark's most important discovery was the zapper, a handheld battery operated device that Dr. Clark claimed to electrocute pathogens using a positive offset 30 kHz square wave frequency.
-She also invented the Syncrometer, an audio oscillator circuit that Dr. Clark used to detect resonance in matter and substances.
+Her most important discovery was the zapper, a handheld battery operated device intended to electrocute pathogens using a positive offset 30 kHz square wave frequency.
+She also invented the Syncrometer, an audio oscillator circuit used to detect resonance in matter and substances.
 Dr. Clark published many experiments using the Syncrometer to scan the human body for the presence of parasites and pollutants.
 She also used the Syncrometer to test whether products were contaminated with parasites and/or pollutants.
-Hulda Clark published these experiments in her books.
+These experiments are published in her books.

-Dr. Hulda Clark wrote 7 books, "The Cure For All Cancers," "The Cure For All Diseases," "The Cure For HIV and AIDS," "The Cure For All Advanced Cancers," "The Prevention of All Cancers," "Syncrometer Science Laboratory Manual," and "The Cure and Prevention of All Cancers" published in 2008.
+Dr. Hulda Clark wrote 7 books, "The Cure For All Cancers," "The Cure For All Diseases," "The Cure For HIV and AIDS," "The Cure For All Advanced Cancers," "The Prevention of All Cancers," "Syncrometer Science Laboratory Manual," and "The Cure and Prevention of All Cancers."

-Hulda Clark endured many attacks by professional adversaries, including legal battles which were eventually dismissed by courts.
-Despite the setbacks, Dr. Clark persisted in her research and in sharing her knowledge with the world through her books and lectures all over the world.
+She endured many attacks by professional adversaries, including legal battles which were eventually dismissed by courts.
+Despite the setbacks, she persisted in her research and in sharing her knowledge through books and lectures all over the world.

 Hulda Clark died in her sleep on September 3, 2009.
 She was 80 years old.
 The initial statement released regarding her death was that she had arthritis and a spinal cord injury.
 The death certificate released a month later states she died of anemia and hypercalcemia.
 Without a biopsy, her doctors also diagnosed her with multiple myeloma, which is cancer of the plasma cells in the bone marrow, a bit of information that Dr. Clark's adversaries gloat over in their continuing attack of her life's work.